DataS-DHSC/geospatial-vis-templates/2 - Templates/Choropleth-template.md

 England, with optional zoomed in areas for London, the north east and north west.

-The **\[User\]** flag is used where you may need to edit code, download something, or make a choice before running the next code chunk.
+The :red\_circle: symbol is used where you may need to edit code, download something, or make a choice before running the next code chunk.

 Firstly, install and the following packages